On the last track, we discussed the Five General Principles for Managing

 and Nagging, the

-third of the Four Common Errors for a parent of an ADD teenager is Insight Transplants.
-As you know, insight transplants, more commonly known as lectures, will do little to motivate a teenager with ADD to correct his
+third of the Four Common Errors for a parnt of an ADHD teenager is Insight Transplants.
+As you know, insight transplants, more commonly known as lectures, will do little to motivate a teenager with ADHD to correct his

 behavior.
 I explained to Christine that her Insight Transplants were